Get a Prettier Winter Garden (in the Spring)

 The irony is the best time to plant many ornamental grasses is when you crave color: spring!

-“Warm season” ornamental grasses (the grasses that grow during sandals weather) are best planted in the late spring and early summer.
+“Warm season” ornamental grasses (the grasses that grow during the time of year that you wear sandals) are best planted in May and June.
 This is when they’ve actively started growing, but well before you see their seed heads.
 Not to mention, the weather usually isn’t too hot yet.

 Pro tip: This is when grasses may look a little “meh” at the garden center.
 They won’t have their showy plumes yet, but don’t let that deter you.
 Buy them in the late spring, so you can create winter interest later in the year.